IF AN ACTIVE THREAT IS OUTSIDE YOUR BUILDING YOUR BEST OPTION MAY BE TO SHELTER IN PLACE:

-IF AN ACTIVE SHOOTER ENTERS YOUR OFFICE OR CLASSROOM:
+IF AN ACTIVE THREAT ENTERS YOUR OFFICE OR CLASSROOM:

 - Try to remain calm.

-- Dial 911, if possible, and alert police to the shooter’s location; if you can’t speak, leave the line open so the dispatcher can listen to what’s taking place.
+- Call/Text 911, if possible, and alert police to the location of the threat; if you can’t speak, leave the line open so the dispatcher can listen to what’s taking place.
 Normally the location of a 911 call can be determined without speaking.

 - You have options.
 You can make attempts to:

-- Overpower the shooter with force (should be considered a very last resort)
+- FIGHT: Overpower or distract with force (should be considered a very last resort)

-- If the shooter leaves the area, proceed immediately to a safer place and do not touch anything that was in the vicinity of the shooter.
+- If the threat leaves the area, proceed immediately to a safer place and do not touch anything that was in the vicinity of the threat.

 UNDER ALL CIRCUMSTANCES:

-- If you decide to flee during an active shooting situation, make sure you have an escape route and plan in mind.
+- If you decide to flee during an active threat situation, make sure you have an escape route and plan in mind.

 - Do not carry anything while fleeing; move quickly, keep your hands visible, and follow the instructions of any police officers you may encounter.